 Simon Property's ownership interest in the Operating Partnership as of June 30, 2004 was 78.2% and at December 31, 2003 was 76.8%.
-We adjust the limited partners' interest at the end of each period to reflect changes in their ownership interest in the Operating Partnership.
+We adjust the limited partners' interest in the Operating Partnership at the end of each period to reflect their interest in the Operating Partnership.